franleplant/nosleepjavascript-blog/content/blog/why-i-love-jest/index.md

 then jest will automatically use that config and you won't need to do anything else.

-## 7. Jest test runner interface is aweome
+## 7. Jest test runner interface is awesome

-Wathch mode, interactive mode, filtering, Jest has you covered.
+Watch mode, interactive mode, filtering, Jest has you covered.

 Read more [here](https://jestjs.io/docs/en/cli).